DrAnkney/QuickWordlistsOnATheme/README.md

 ^c ^r ^a ^z ^y ^4
 ```

-b.
-Now put your tricked out lists together.
-We did the three rules lists separately to keep things super quick while also increasing our list.
+4. Now put your tricked out lists together:

 ```
 cat fruit1.txt fruit2.txt fruit3.txt >> crazy4fruit.txt
 ```
-4. If you have any passwords that YOU would use if you had a password on this theme, then tack those on the end.
+If you have any passwords that YOU would use if you had a password on this theme, then tack those on the end.
 ```
 echo "crazy4fruit" >> crazy4fruit.txt
 echo "bananas4fruit" >> crazy4fruit.txt